 Alexandra Farber, originally from Washington, D.C., began her training at Maryland Youth Ballet and Houston Ballet II.
-Alexandra has also attended various summer programs, including those offered by the School of American Ballet, San Francisco Ballet School, Houston Ballet’s Ben Stevenson Academy and Texas Ballet Theater.
-Now in her sixth season, she has performed as Odette/Odile in Stevenson’s Swan Lake, Svetlana in Stevenson’s Dracula, Sugar Plum, Snow Queen, and Clara in Stevenson’s The Nutcracker and Winter Fairy and Cinderella in Stevenson’s Cinderella, in William Forsythe’s In the Middle, Somewhat Elevated, Ben Stevenson’s Twilight Pas de Deux, and Ben Stevenson’s Four Last Songs.
+Alexandra has also attended various summer programs, including those offered by the School of American Ballet, San Francisco Ballet School, Houston Ballet’s Ben Stevenson Academy.
+Now in her seventh season, she has performed as Odette/Odile in Stevenson’s Swan Lake, Svetlana in Stevenson’s Dracula, Sugar Plum, Snow Queen, and Clara in Stevenson’s The Nutcracker and Winter Fairy and Cinderella in Stevenson’s Cinderella, in William Forsythe’s In the Middle, Somewhat Elevated, Ben Stevenson’s Twilight Pas de Deux, and Ben Stevenson’s Four Last Songs.
 She has also performed leading roles in George Balanchine’s Allegro Brillante, Jerome Robbins’ The Concert, Glen Tetley’s Voluntaries, Carlos Acosta’s Carmen, Christopher Wheeldon’s DGV©: Danse à Grande Vitesse, and Ben Stevenson’s Alice in Wonderland, Carl Coomer’s Henry VIII, and Lew Christensen’s Beauty and the Beast.

 Where are you from?